bsc-iitm/machine-learning-techniques/docs/neural-networks/05-backward.md

 To see why the first of these two equations makes sense, recall that the activation function is applied element-wise on the pre-activations in the forward pass.
 This process is reversed for the backward pass: the derivative of the activation function is multiplied element-wise with the gradients of the activations.
-The second equation might seem more foreboding at the moment.
-A reasonable intuition is to forget that these quantities are matrices and think of them as scalars.
+The second equation might seem more foreboding.
+A reasonable intuition is to forget that these quantities are matrices and to instead think of them as scalars.
 Consider the following simplification: $z = aw + b$
 $$
 w^{(g)} = \cfrac{\partial L}{\partial w} = \cfrac{\partial L}{\partial z} \cfrac{\partial z}{\partial w} = z^{(g)} a
 $$
 With matrices, this simple scalar product becomes a matrix product.
 One way to remember the exact form is to make sure that the dimensions of all the matrices are compatible for matrix multiplication.
 To propagate this process to earlier layers, we also need $\boldsymbol{A_{l - 1}^{(g)}}$.
 The expression for that is quite similar:

 $$